drone-runners/drone-runner-kube/content/examples/service/couchdb.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a CouchDB service container.
-The database server will be available at `database:5984`, where the hostname matches the service container name.
+The server will be available at `localhost:5984`.

 ```
 ---
 kind: pipeline
+type: kubernetes
 name: default

 platform: